-Pence On Twitter: Muslim Ban From The U.S. Is Offensive, Unconstitutional – JFK Airport Gets 80,000 Tweets [Photos]
+Pence’s Tweet In 2015: Muslim Ban From The U.S. Is Offensive, Unconstitutional — JFK Airport Gets 80,000 Tweets [Photos]

 — Governor Mike Pence (@GovPenceIN) December 8, 2015

 On Twitter, the hashtag #MuslimBan has been trending for most of the day on Saturday on the social media website.
 The term JFK Airport has also been trending with more than 80,000 tweets coming in to Twitter about the protests against the Muslim ban, since protesters have been organizing and protesting at John F. Kennedy International Airport.
-The below photos show the protests at JFK Airport.
+The photos below show the protests at JFK Airport.

-As seen in the above and below photos from Saturday, January 28, there were protests held regarding the Muslim ban at JFK Airport, which featured a plethora of signs from the demonstrators telling refugees they are welcome in the U.S.
+As seen in the photos above and below from Saturday, January 28, there were protests held regarding the Muslim ban at JFK Airport, which featured a plethora of signs from the demonstrators telling refugees they are welcome in the U.S.

-Some of the signs held by protestors regarding the Muslim immigration ban proclaimed that “real Christians don’t ban Muslims,” and that “love trumps hate.”
-The protests were a big and visceral reaction to President Trump’s controversial executive order, which sought to stop refugees from mostly Muslim countries from coming into the U.S. — but detractors have called such moves hateful and against the U.S. Constitution.
+Some of the signs held by protesters regarding the Muslim immigration ban proclaimed that “real Christians don’t ban Muslims” and that “love trumps hate.”
+The protests were a big and visceral reaction to President Trump’s controversial executive order, which sought to stop refugees from mostly Muslim countries from coming into the U.S. But detractors have called such moves hateful and against the U.S. Constitution.

-Despite all the tweets calling it a “Muslim ban,” according to the Facebook page of The Hill, Mr. Trump claimed his executive order wasn’t a Muslim ban, and claimed the ban on Muslims was working out “very nicely” at the airports.
+Despite all the tweets calling it a “Muslim ban,” according to the Facebook page of The Hill, Mr. Trump claimed his executive order wasn’t a Muslim ban, and claimed it was working out “very nicely” at the airports.

 “It’s not a Muslim ban.
 It’s working out very nicely.
 You see it in the airports, you see it all over.
 It’s working out very nicely.”